 11. Quizlet

-Teachers and instructors can benefit from using Quizlet too.
 With Quizlet Live, you can create collaborative classroom games and share them with your class.

-Quizlet features preparation packs created by experts such as Mometrix and Pearson.
+Quizlet also features preparation packs created by experts such as Mometrix and Pearson.
 These are designed to help students get their dream grades.

 The prep packs are premium content.
 There are more than six study modes including the notably research-based learn mode to help students ace their tests.